Cross compiler: Free Pascal

 To compile for a chosen architecture-OS, the compiler switch (for the compiler driver fpc) -P and -T can be used.
 This is also done when cross-compiling the compiler itself, but is set via make option CPU_TARGET and OS_TARGET.
 GNU assembler and linker for the target platform is required if Free Pascal does not yet have internal version of the tools for the target platform.

 Clang

 Clang is natively a cross compiler, at build time you can select which architectures you want Clang to be able to target.

+Plan 9

+The heterogenous system Plan 9 and its toolchain does not distinguish between cross and native compilation.
+Makefiles are architecture independent.